 Valentine: Twelve Sonatas for Recorder and Basso Continuo

-If the Handel and Telemann sonatas are thrice-familiar to you and you would like some baroque solo sonatas of high quality that are off the beaten path and haven't been played to death, we suggest that you have a look at the six sonatas by Francesco Barsanti, which have just been issued in a complete set by London Pro Musica, and the twelve sonatas by Robert Valentine available in a complete set from EMB.
+If the Handel and Telemann sonatas are thrice-familiar to you and you would like some baroque solo sonatas of high quality that are off the beaten path and haven't been played to death, we suggest that you have a look at the sonatas by Francesco Barsanti, three of which are published by Schott, and the twelve sonatas by Robert Valentine available in a complete set from EMB.
 These fine works should bring a welcome breath of fresh air to even the most jaded of experienced recorder players.

 This volume nicely addresses the need for three-part music for alto recorders and is highly useful as an introduction to ensemble playing in intermediate level classes for alto recorders.
 In addition, the rich and well-chosen selection of music from the late Middle Ages, Renaissance, and Baroque periods provides a good overview of the early music repertory for the advancing adult player.